-This SEA Environmental Report presents the findings of Tasks B1 to C1 set out in Table 1.4, and provides the public, stakeholders and regulatory bodies with an opportunity to express their opinions on the findings of the assessment.
+This SEA Environmental Report presents the findings of Tasks B1 to C1 set out in Table 1.5, and provides the public, stakeholders and regulatory bodies with an opportunity to express their opinions on the findings of the assessment.
 The Environmental Report is structured as follows:

-- Section 1 (this section): describes the requirement for, purpose and process of the SEA, and its context in relation to the draft Drought Plan. - Section 2 Policy Context: identifies key messages and environmental protection objectives from other relevant plans and programmes. - Section 3 Environmental Baseline Review: draws out the key current and future environmental issues to be considered in the SEA. - Section 4 Methodology: provides details of the methods employed in undertaking the assessment including the cumulative effects assessment methodology.
+- Section 1 (this section): describes the requirement for, purpose and process of the SEA, and its context in relation to the draft Drought Plan, and provides an overview of the drought measures. - Section 2 Policy Context: identifies key messages and environmental protection objectives from other relevant plans and programmes. - Section 3 Environmental Baseline Review: draws out the key current and future environmental issues to be considered in the SEA. - Section 4 Methodology: provides details of the methods employed in undertaking the assessment including the cumulative effects assessment methodology.